ashdavies/talks/2025/09/crafting-idiomatic-apis-with-kotlin-and-compose/crafting-idiomatic-apis-with-kotlin-and-compose.md

 ^ At the same time, API design allows you to reflect business requirements

 ^ Strong typing, clear class declarations, etc

 ---

+# Tooling

+^ Tooling is a huge part of the developer experience

+^ Many bike-shedding arguments rendered moot by linters

+^ Tooling can be used to encourage idiomatic code

+---

+[.footer: kotlinlang.org/docs/whatsnew14.html#explicit-api-mode-for-library-authors]

+# Tooling

+## `explicitApiMode()`

+^ Kotlin is public by default, easy to leak internal implementation

+^ Forces explicit use of `public` and `internal` declarations

+---

+[.footer: slackhq.github.io/compose-lints/]

+# Tooling

+### `com.slack.lint.compose:compose-lint-checks`

+^ Lint rules for Compose to enforce idiomatic code

+^ Originally from twitter, now maintained by Slack

+---

+[.footer: mrmans0n.github.io/compose-rules/ktlint/]

+# Tooling

+### `io.nlopez.compose.rules:ktlint`

+^ Same rulesets for ktlint and detekt

+---